cgwire/zou/README.rst

 Zou is the memory of your CG production
 ---------------------------------------

-Zou is an API that stores and manages data related to CG productions.
-All your pipeline tools can be synchronized together through it.
+Zou is an API that stores and manages data related to Animation productions.
+It allows you to centralize and access to all your data.
+Your tools connect to it and query the data from your production.
+Your Artists manage their files and their tasks more efficiently.
+It helps them to spend more time on the artistic side.

 A dedicated Python client, `Gazu <https://gazu.cg-wire.com>`_, allows users to integrate Zou into the tools.